Academic Paper Polishing | Improve Tone, Logic, and Draft Readability

 - Goes beyond synonym replacement into argument clarity and tone

-- Connects naturally into formatting, export, and defense preparation
+- Connects naturally into formatting and export workflows

 When polishing is the right next step